sarabsethi/rpi-eco-monitoring/README.md

 # rpi-eco-monitoring

 This is part of a project developing a fully autonomous ecosystem monitoring unit.
-The full details of the device is described in an [academic paper](https://www.biorxiv.org/content/early/2017/12/18/236075), **easy to follow step by step instructions of setting one up from scratch can be found [on our website](https://sarabsethi.github.io/autonomous_ecosystem_monitoring/)**, and this page focuses more on the details of the software running on the device, targeted at more technical users.
+The full details of the device is described in an [academic paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13089), **easy to follow step by step instructions of setting one up from scratch can be found [on our website](https://sarabsethi.github.io/autonomous_ecosystem_monitoring/)**, and this page focuses more on the details of the software running on the device, targeted at more technical users.

+Information on how to build these devices into a fully functional real-time monitoring network can be found in a further [academic paper](https://www.biorxiv.org/content/10.1101/2020.02.27.968867v1), and full code and deployment notes for the associated server-side software can be found in the [acoustics-db GitHub repository](https://github.com/ImperialCollegeLondon/acoustics-db).

 ## Code design